happy-dude/hlnext.vim/README.md

 ## Alternatives

-[vim-searchlight](https://github.com/PeterRincker/vim-searchlight/), [vim-searchhi](https://github.com/qxxxb/vim-searchhi), and [vim-searchant](https://github.com/timakro/vim-searchant) are all well-maintained and feature-full.
+[vim-searchlight](https://github.com/PeterRincker/vim-searchlight/), [vim-searchhi](https://github.com/qxxxb/vim-searchhi), and [vim-searchant](https://github.com/timakro/vim-searchant) are feature rich and well-maintained.

-I am most familiar with Damain Conway's hlnext and the highlighting style, and decided to stick with it.
+I have used Damain Conway's hlnext the longest and am most familiar with it's highlighting style, and thus have stuck with it.

 ## Meta